justinethier/cyclone/index.md

 - A concurrent, generational garbage collector based on Cheney on the MTA
 - Includes an optimizing Scheme-to-C compiler,
 - ... as well as an interpreter for debugging
+- A [Package Manager](https://github.com/cyclone-scheme/cyclone-winds) and a growing list of packages.
 - Support for [many popular SRFI's](docs/API.md#srfi-libraries)
 - Online user manual and API documentation
 - Support for Linux, Windows, FreeBSD, and Mac platforms.